Dennyyyyyyy/gitleaks-check/README.md

 Great news!
 Now your commits are protected from leaks
 ```
 You also can use different arguments:
-'checkpy' to check Python installation
+`checkpy` to check Python installation
 ```sh
 curl -fsSL https://raw.githubusercontent.com/Dennyyyyyyy/gitleaks-check/main/pre_commit_check.sh | sh -s checkpy Your operation system is: Linux